AdobeDocs/learning-manager.en/help/migrated/managers/feature-summary/ipad-android-tablet-users.md

 ## Access the app off-line {#accesstheappoffline}

-You can access the Captivate Prime app off-line in iPad and Android tablets.
+You can access the Learning Manager app off-line in iPad and Android tablets.
 Download and take courses in off-line mode, and synchronize the content back with online app when you connect to the network.

 1. Tap Menu drop-down at the top and tap Learning option.
 A list of all the available courses is displayed in tiles.
 1. Tap the download icon at the bottom of each learning object tile, to download the learning content.